 Cures for Hunger

-Soon after Deni’s mother leaves his father and decamps with her three children to Virginia, the boy learns of his father’s true identity.
-André Béchard was once a bank robber, a revelation that sets his imagination on fire.
-Boyish rebelliousness soon gives way to fantasies of a life of crime.
+But when Deni’s mother leaves his father and decamps with her three children to Virginia, the boy learns of his father’s true identity.
+André Béchard was once a bank robber—and so Deni’s imagination is set on fire.
+Boyish rebelliousness gives way to fantasies of a life of crime.
 At once attracted and repelled, Deni can’t escape the sense that his father’s life holds the key to understanding himself, and to making sense of his own passions and longings.
-Only when he goes off to college does Deni begin to unravel the story of his father’s life, eventually returning with it to the Quebecois family that André had fled long ago.
+Only when he goes off to college, however, does Deni begin to unravel the story of his father’s life, eventually finding the Quebecois family that André left behind long ago.

 “You haven’t read a story like this one, even if your father was the kind of magnificent scoundrel you only find in Russian novels.
 Deni Ellis Béchard is the rare writer who knows the secret to telling the true story.
 Just because the end is clear doesn't mean the bets are off.”

 “A poignant but rigorously unsentimental account of hard-won maturity.”